- This event has passed.

 Safe and Sound: Caring in Our Community | Kids Serve Too!

 Thu January 17, 2019: 11:00 am-12:30 pm ESTFree

 About This Webinar:

-In this 90-minute webinar, representative(s) from the Sesame Street Workshop will explore trauma connected to community violence, highlight ways to help children cope, and focus on strategies that assist with self-care following a disturbing event.
+Representative(s) from the Sesame Street Workshop explore trauma connected to community violence, highlight ways to help children cope, and focus on strategies that assist with self-care following a disturbing event.

 This event is hosted by the Family Development concentration area of the Military Families Learning Network.